 these conditions are met, there is no reason film negatives cannot last for more

-hundred years.
+than several hundred years.
 After all, silver is an extremely stable metal, and a

 properly processed black and white silver-based film negative consists of grains